SkySC/VR-Phobia/README.md

 # VR-Phobia
-small Unity3D vr project to fight acrophobia
+Small Unity3D project to fight acrophobia in VR